 Clubs & Organizations

-The AV Club works with modern studio software to conduct the morning news show each school day.
+The AV Club works with modern studio software to conduct the morning news show each school day beginning at 8:50am.
 They are also associated with the Georgia Student Media Festival.

 Book Club for Students